sandover/sandover.github.io/content/index.md

 **Director of Engineering for Product** at Magnopus *(2020-2022)*.
 I built the US side of the company’s first product team, starting in the middle of the pandemic.

-The goal was not just to ship software (which we did) but to establish a durable way of working suited to product work, as distinct from project work.
-The workflows I put in place helped product, design, prototyping, and QA move quickly and deliver with rigor.
-A product of this team was named a [Time Best Invention of 2022](https://time.com/collection/best-inventions-2022/6229833/magnopus-connected-spaces/).
+The goal was not just to ship software (which we did — our AR app & platform OKO was named a [Time Best Invention of 2022](https://time.com/collection/best-inventions-2022/6229833/magnopus-connected-spaces/).) but to establish a durable way of working suited to ongoing product development, as distinct from the cadence of client work.
+The workflows I put in place helped our new cross-functional teams move quickly and deliver with rigor.

-I also designed and led a structured product R&D process around the "spatial office" — how to better integrate in-office and remote work.
-We started with broad cross-functional brainstorming, downselected and matured the strongest ideas, then built.
-90 days in, we had bluetooth beacons stashed around the office and a working prototype that detected when people were co-located away from their desks, auto-spawning ephemeral Slack channels so remote colleagues could hail or join them — an experiment in lowering barriers to serendipity.
+I also designed and led a structured product R&D process around the "spatial office" — how to better integrate in-office and remote work, using spatial awareness.
+We started with broad cross-functional brainstorming, downselected and matured the strongest ideas, then built in order to learn.
+Within about 90 days we activated the first prototype, an experiment in lowering barriers to serendipitous collaboration.
+The system would detect in-office clusters of co-located people and generate a communication channel for them, allowing remote colleagues to hail or join the conversation.

 We explored several prototypes this way.
 None shipped as products, but the process worked and we learned what we needed to.

 &nbsp;